Entangling distant systems via universal nonadiabatic passage: A brief recipe of ancillary bases

-Using a SU(2)-like rotation matrix, the bases $|\tilde{\mu}_m(t)\rangle$ and $|\tilde{b}_m(t)\rangle$, $0\le m\le M-2$, are determined by the preceding sequence (i) as the superposition over the upper bright state and the upper (assistant) levels.
+Using a SU(2)-like rotation matrix, the bases $|\tilde{\mu}_m(t)\rangle$ and $|\tilde{b}_m(t)\rangle$, $0\le m\le M-2$, are determined by the preceding sequence (1) as a parametric superposition over the upper bright state and the upper (assistant) levels.
 They can be formulated as